AndresMGA/harmonica_react/README.md

 # <ScoreSVG\>
 ```
     This component displays the current score SVG and draws
-    the cursor at the given cuurent position
+    the cursor at the given current position

     It notifies App when user clicked on a note or rest
 ```